 The extent of bush and Japanese honeysuckle invasions becomes apparent in fall.

-The negative impacts of invasive, non-native species from Asian carp to zebra mussels are among the most daunting challenges that conservationists face.
+The negative impacts of invasive, nonnative species from invasive carp to zebra mussels are among the most daunting challenges that conservationists face.
 Although it’s pure guesswork, I’d bet that as much as a third of the time and resources invested in quail management go toward fighting problem plants.

 Learn to identify the invasive plants in your area.
 The sooner you find them, the cheaper and easier it will be to control them.
 Check out our Invasive Plant Management section (listed in Related Information below) to find descriptions and control recommendations for many of our problem plants.
 You can learn about all sorts of invasive species by following the external link to the Invasive and Exotic Species of North America website listed under “External Links” below.